Kuadrant/kuadrant-operator/config/install/README.md

 - AWS, Azure or GCP with DNS capabilities.
 (Optional)
 - Accessible Redis instance, for persistent storage for your rate limit counters.
 (Optional)

-- (optional dependencies)
-  - If you want to use `TLSPolicy` you should install the cert-manager operator.
-  - AWS/Azure or GCP with DNS capabilities if you want to make use of `DNSPolicy`.
-  - Accessible Redis instance, if you want persistent storage for your rate limit counters.

 > Note: By default the following guide will install the "latest" or "main" version of Kuadrant.
 To pick a specific version, change the image in the `config/deploy/install/standard/kustomization.yaml`.
 All versions available can be found on the Kuadrant operator [release page](https://github.com/Kuadrant/kuadrant-operator/releases)